 As your pregnancy develops, your breasts could become tender and heavy, so wear a good, supportive sports bra.

-As your bump gets bigger, you might find it’s more comfortable to change to low-impact exercise, such as walking or swimming, but be guided by what feels comfortable for you - some women find that they are happy running right up until their due date.
+As your bump gets bigger, you might find it’s more comfortable to change to low-impact exercise, such as walking or swimming.
+Some women find that they are happy running right up until their due date.
+Everyone is different, so listen to your body and be guided by what feels comfortable for you.

 Not in itself.
 In fact, women with uncomplicated pregnancies who exercise have been shown to have a reduced risk of premature birth.